InnovateUKGitHub/innovation-funding-service/README.md

 * john.doe@innovateuk.test - competition admin
 * lee.bowman@innovateuk.test - project finance

+# Further configuration

+You can enable various services in your ~/.gradle/gradle.properties and then re-build if you wish to run more of the stack.
+Note that you may need to allocate some more memory in Docker preferences for this.

 # Gradle Tasks

 Gradle is efficient - it wont re-run tasks if it doesn't need to (--rerun-tasks overrides this behaviour if you want).